Sjhunt93/IAP-2019-2020/Tutorials/Tutorial 15.md

 ## Debug & Challenge Exercise: Snake

 A version of Snake has been partially completed but is broken and requires you to fix the many errors.
-Download the files from blackboard.
+Download the files from <a href="https://github.com/Sjhunt93/IAP-2018-2019/tree/master/Code%20Exercises/Practical%2015/Debug">here</a>